Admission to an undergraduate degree program may be obtained under one of the following categories:

 High School Admission Average: will be calculated using the five approved courses required for admission by the selected faculty (see section A.5.1.1 or visit ucalgary.ca/future-students/undergraduate/apply).
 The University will determine the equivalent for applicants whose courses were completed outside of the Alberta secondary school system.

 All grades, as reported by the reporting authority in the country, province or territory will be used, with or without a final examination.

-- Courses taken in the Winter 2020 that were awarded a credit grade (or equivalent) will be used to meet the required courses for admission.
+- Courses taken in Winter 2020 through Winter 2021 that were awarded a credit grade (or equivalent) will be used to meet the required courses for admission.